noize-e/dyno.py/README.md

 item = SingleItem(pk='user@email.com', sk=uuid.uuid4().hex, name='Frank')
 ```

+What we have done here is, crete a SingleItem instance which basically receives the new item attributes as named arguments (keyworded variables), also can be passed as `**kwargs` inside a  dictionary.

-Now lets import and create a new Table class intance, it receives the table name already created in DynamoDB.
-Then call the __put()__ passing to it the item created.
+Now lets import the Table class and create a new instance.
+It receives the table name that we have already created.
+Then call its method __`put()`__ passing the SingleItem instance.

 ```python
 from nosql.dynamodb.interface import Table